The debate about feedback at work is a popular topic in a modern workplace. In this mental model, we review making feedback a two-way conversation.

 - When to give feedback?

-Having attended emotional-intelligence training and read a few-too-many LinkedIn and HBR articles, I have come to the following opinion.
+Having attended emotional-intelligence training and read a many LinkedIn and HBR articles, I have arrived at the following opinion.

 - Celebrate behaviours that led to success.